 E-mail newsletters and mailing lists can be another fantastic method of keeping users up-to-date.
 Sending monthly newsletters and your latest deals are both examples of how to remind past visitors and customers of your site.

 If your company logs birthdays, send your visitors or customers happy birthday notices.
 Most users appreciate the personal touch, even if automated.

 Today, many web hosts provide their users with charts to traffic information.
 Try to view this information and determine what pages are popular or where people are leaving.

 The basic web host statistics are a reasonable first start.
 However, nothing compares to the free Google Analytics service.
 Google Analytics reports provide a better idea of how users are using your website and is better than anything any web host could provide.

 Act on the information

 Examine how people are entering your site and where they are exiting and bouncing.
 If a page is popular, link that page to other related pages in your site.
-If a page has a high exiting or bouncing rating, improve the page and if needed add more information.
+If a page has a high exiting or bouncing rating, improve the page and, if needed, add more information.

 Examine the popular search keywords visitors are using to find your page.
-If a page has search keywords that do not relate to information you have, add it to your page.
+If a page has search keywords that do not relate to the information you have, add it to your page.